Dates: November 11, 2019 – January 3, 2020

 We fly from the southern tip of Chile to Union Glacier on the continent of Antarctica.
 Here we make last preparations to gear and our expedition sleds.
 We will take several days to acclimate to Antarctica and to enjoy some beautiful “warm up” ski tours around the surrounding landscape prior to the flight to our starting point.

-The Messner-Fuchs start is a traditional launching point for full ski trips and traverses some 900 kilometers (486 nautical miles) over the Antarctic continent to reach the South Pole at an elevation of 2,835 meters (9,306 feet).
-This challenging route begins at the coast of Antarctica along the Ronne Ice Shelf and works its way through the Foundation Ice Stream.
+The Hercules Inlet start is a traditional launching point for full ski trips and traverses some (700 nautical miles) over the Antarctic continent to reach the South Pole at an elevation of 2,835 meters (9,306 feet).
+This challenging route begins at the coast of Antarctica along the Ronne Ice Shelf and works its way through beyond the Foundation Ice Stream.
 Skiing onwards we cross large expanses of wind carved snow and ice features before navigating close to the isolated Thiel mountains and on to the Pole.

 Our team goal will be to reach the geographic South Pole in good style.
 This is a very challenging expedition and requires team-members to work together to overcome extreme challenges on a daily basis for an extended period of days.
 The pre-expedition training regime is demanding and is very important to a successful ski expedition of this length.